 Are you planning a trip to Kenya?
-If so, this article will give you some tips for traveling to Kenya.
+If so, this article will give you some tips for travelling to Kenya.

 Kenya is a beautiful country that attracts thousands of tourists every year.
-Whether traveling for business or pleasure, Kenya has much to offer any traveler.
+Whether travelling for business or pleasure, Kenya has much to offer any traveller.

 I live in Kenya and travel quite a lot around my country.
-That’s why I compiled a list of some of the most popular tourist destinations and tips for traveling to Kenya.
+That’s why I compiled a list of some of the most popular tourist destinations and tips for travelling to Kenya.

 Tips for Traveling to Kenya

-Here are 20 tips for traveling to Kenya.
+Here are 20 tips for travelling to Kenya.

-2. Make sure your passport is valid for at least six months from entry into Kenya.
+2. Ensure your passport is valid for at least six months from entry into Kenya.

 4. To avoid delays at immigration, ensure you have all your documents ready.
-Make sure the official immigration stamps are on your passport before leaving home to speed up the process.
+Ensure the official immigration stamps are on your passport before leaving home to speed up the process.
 You cannot enter Kenya without proper documentation.

-5. Make sure you have an excellent guide to help show you around and explain things about Kenya’s history and culture.
+5. Make sure you have an excellent guide to help show you around and explain Kenya’s history and culture.

-6. Be prepared for a safari in Kenya by organizing your trip well ahead of time.
+6. Prepare for a safari in Kenya by organizing your trip well ahead of time.
 This will give you a better chance to ensure that you see the animals and have pleasant weather for photos.

 8. Be prepared for weather changes when climbing Mt Kenya and during the safari in Kenya.
 The temperature can quickly vary from hot to cold, especially when it rains or snows!

 9. Make sure you fully charge your camera battery before you leave on a safari in Kenya, and do not forget to pack some spare batteries for your camera and video camera.

 10. Make sure you have extra memory cards, a dust cloth, and lens caps for your digital camera––and don’t forget the rest of your essential photography gear!